vyos/vyos-documentation/docs/contributing/build-vyos.rst

 repositories, but there are exceptions.

 This chapter lists those exceptions and gives you a brief overview what we have done on those packages.
-If you only wan't to build yourself a fresh ISO you can completely skip this chapter.
+If you only want to build yourself a fresh ISO you can completely skip this chapter.
 It may become interesting once you have a VyOS deep dive.